robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - SEO TAGS: [Include comma-separated SEO Tags here]
    - ALT TEXT: [Include the Alt Text here]
    - RECIPE: [Include the {{RECIPE}} here in plain text format without using tables]
-   - Step-by-step Instructions: [Include the {{INSTRUCTIONS}} here in plain text format without using tables]
+   - Step-by-step Instructions heading: [Include the {{INSTRUCTIONS}} here in plain text format without using tables]
-   - Cooking Methods: [Include special cooking techniques, optional spice blends, and flavor boosters here]
+   - Cooking Methods heading: [Include special cooking techniques, optional spice blends, and flavor boosters here]
-   - Nutrition Facts: [Include the nutrition information here.
+   - Nutrition Facts heading: [Include the nutrition information here.
 Your output will be in a table format]
-   - Balancing The Five Tastes Scorecard: [Include Balancing the Five Basic Tastes scorecard.
+   - Balancing The Five Tastes Scorecard heading: [Include Balancing the Five Basic Tastes scorecard.
 Your output will be in a table format]
-   - Wine Pairing: [First alternative wine recommendation and brief explanation.
+   - Wine Pairing heading: [First alternative wine recommendation and brief explanation.
 Your output will be in a table format] and [Second alternative wine recommendation and brief explanation.
 Your output will be in a table format]

 # OUTPUT INSTRUCTIONS